Contributing¶

 We welcome contributions that meet the goals and standards of this project.
 Contributions may include bug fixes, feature development, corrections or additional context for the documentation, submission of Issues on GitHub, etc.

-For development and testing, you can run your own instance of Postgres (either locally or using a DBaaS), or you can use the provided Docker Compose yaml file to provision a containerized instance and data volume locally.
+For development and testing, you can run your own instance of Postgres (either locally or using a DBaaS), or you can use the provided Docker Compose yaml file to provision a containerized PostgreSQL instance locally.

 To develop using your own Postgres instance, you may set the following environmental variables on your machine: